-Power outages happen all the time, so it’s wise to prepare for them as much as possible.
+Power outages happen all the time, so it’s wise to prepare for them as much as possible by winterizing key areas like your garage door and learning what to do when you lose power.
 If you do this, you won’t have to suffer too much in the event your power does go out.

 Preparation is key because you could be without power for a few minutes or a few days during an outage, depending on how bad the damage is.
-Here are some tips on opening your garage door manually in the event that you are without power.
+So what happens when your garage door opener can’t open your door automatically?
+Here are some tips to help you open your garage door without power.

-Before you can begin to operate your automatic garage door, you have to think about its mechanical processes.
+Before you can begin to operate your automatic garage door without power, you have to think about its mechanical processes.
 You need to know how it works manually in order to get it open without messing up the internal parts too much.
 Start by ensuring the door is fully closed, if possible.
 This will set you up for the following steps.